gridcapacitymap/gridcapacitymap-web/SECURITY.md

 # Security Policy

+Currently active supported version of this software is the latest version.

 ## Reporting a Vulnerability

-If you think you've found a potential vulnerability in this project, please report it using "Report a vulnerability" feature to responsibly disclose it.
+If you think you've found a potential vulnerability in this project, please report it using [report a vulnerability](https://github.com/gridcapacitymap/gridcapacitymap-web/security) to responsibly disclose it.

 ## Contributing a fix